-- Snaps tend to wear out, straighten or unlock on large fish.
+- - Snaps tend to wear out, straighten or unlock.

 Why don't you sell a swivel on your clip?

-Majority of our customers use the clip stand-alone with their lure or hook because they like the simplicity and low-profile of the clip without the swivel action.
+Twitch-style lures such as topwaters, subsurface, jigs work great on clips without swivels.
+Many customers use the clip stand-alone with their lure or hook because of the simplicity and low-profile of the clip without the swivel action.
+Plus the loop on the end of our clips locks the lure in and provide enough room for the lure to have play.
 Clips work with swivels too!
-Customers who want a swivel can do so by tying on a swivel of their choosing to the end of the fishing line, then slide on the clip.
-There are so many varieties of swivels so we leave that decision to the user.
+Customers who want a swivel can tying on a swivel to the end of the fishing line, then slide on the clip.

 Are they stainless?
 Will they rust?

-All of our clips are stainless steel, a more corrosion resistant material over carbon steel.
+Our clips are stainless steel, a corrosion resistant material over carbon steel.
 Stainless steel will last longer in a saltwater environment.
+Like any metals on lures that you put in your tackle box, they are prone to corrosion and rust.

 What size should I get?

-- Mini (15lb break strength) Ultralight- Large Crappie, Perch, Small Bass
+- Mini (15lb) Ultralight- Large Crappie, Small Bass, Large Flies

 - Junior (25lb) Bass & Inshore Species (Available in Bare and Black Stainless)